This is a very exciting time globally in Business and Human Rights.

 A further submission was made to the EU Commissioner on 8 February 2021 made jointly with the IBA Business & Human Rights Committee and IBA Legal Policy & Research Unit and Change The Law Limited.

-On 23 February 2022, the EU Commissioner published the Corporate Sustainability Due Diligence Directive (CSDD) Draft.
+On 23 February 2022, the EU Commissioner published the Corporate Sustainability Due Diligence Directive (CSDDD) Draft.

-The CSDD draft began as the EU Mandatory Human Rights Due Diligence Directive.
+The CSDDD draft began as the EU Mandatory Human Rights Due Diligence Directive.

 Change The Law Limited created a global working group in 2018, who are Lawyers, Barristers, Legal Practitioners, Academics, NGO's, Members of the UN and Members of the International Bar Association and Business Leaders.
 There are 85 members in 27 countries.
 The group's mission is to train law students and legal practitioners on the UN Guiding Principles on business and human rights (BHRTs) on the implications of human rights in their legal practice, beyond litigation and how to defend and prosecute it, to ensure standards are met globally consistently with best practice in Ethics and Professional Standards.